viren-singh/404-not-found/README.md

 - `ng serve`      to launch a browser sync server on your source files.
 - `npm test ` to run the spec for the application.

-#Steps to required in production deployment
+#Steps required for production deployment
 - `ng build --prod` to build an optimized version of your application for production in dist folder.
 - `npm test ` to run the spec for the application.
 - `ng lint ` to check all the linting error defined in the lint files.